 Average Cost – Via a Local Tradesperson

-For the sake of comparison, we also asked 12 local gas registered installers how much they charge to install a gas cooker and hob.
+For the sake of comparison, we also got in touch with 12 local gas registered installers directly and asked how much they charge to install a gas cooker and hob.

 As we expected, the prices were slightly lower.